jasonslyvia/redux-form-utils/README.md

 <input {...name} />  // Give `input` a `value` props and a `onChange` props
 ```

 At last, when you enhance your component, make sure it has Redux store's `dispatch` function as a props.

-Alternatively, you can connect your component using `react-redux`'s `connect` method, in this case `dispatch` is passed as props too.
+Alternatively, you can connect your component using `react-redux`'s `connect` method, in this case `dispatch` is passed as props to your component too.

 ### Enhance your reducer